eed3si9n/scalaxb/README.md

 Status
 ------

-This is still at pre-ALPHA state, and many things don't work.
+This is still at ALPHA state, and many things don't work.
 I'd really appreciate if you could run it against your favorite xsd file and let me know the result.